ipfs/ipfs-companion/README.md

 ### Access frequently-used IPFS actions from your browser bar

-IPFS Companion enables you to quickly and easily access common IPFS actions from your browser bar with just a few clicks, including:
+IPFS Companion enables you to quickly and easily access common actions from your browser bar with just a few clicks:

-- See how many peers you're connected to by glancing at the cube icon in your browser bar
+- See how many peers you're connected with a glance at the cube icon in your browser bar
-- Check your IPFS API and gateway status by clicking the cube icon
+- Check your IPFS API and gateway status by clicking the cube icon to reveal the main menu
-- Right-click images and other page assets to easily add to IPFS (including the option to preserve file names)
+- Right-click images and other page assets to easily add them to IPFS (including the option to preserve file names)
-- Choose the "Share files via IPFS" option in the main menu for quick drag-and-drop import from your browser
+- Choose the _Share files via IPFS_ option in the main menu for quick drag-and-drop import from a browser tab
 - Pin or unpin IPFS resources (via API) directly from the main menu
-- Copy shareable (public gateway) links, CIDs, or IPFS content paths of IPFS resources directly from the main menu
+- Copy shareable public gateway links, IPFS content paths, or CIDs of IPFS resources directly from the main menu
 - Launch the [IPFS Web UI dashboard](https://github.com/ipfs/webui/) from the main menu with a single click
-- Toggle gateway redirects (globally or per website) or switch all IPFS Companion features on/off quickly and easily from the main menu (illustrations below) ...
+- Toggle gateway redirects or switch all IPFS Companion features on/off quickly and easily from the main menu (illustrations below)

 #### Toggle gateway redirects on a per-website basis

 You can toggle redirects (of any IPFS sub-resources) for an individual website under the _Active Tab_ section of the main menu.
-If that site uses DNSLink, switching off the toggle will restore the site's original URL, too.
+If that site uses DNSLink, toggling off will restore the site's original URL, too.

 ![Toggle per-site opt-out](https://gateway.ipfs.io/ipfs/QmWwTmeyNb8eTYgB7q7PhtKzG6CFWTCN4UHkczZ7xsc64r)